svenjacobs/reveal/README.md

 ### Compose

-The `Reveal` composable should be one of the top most composables in the hierarchy of your screen-level composable in order to access it's scope.
+The `Reveal` composable should be one of the top most composables in the hierarchy of your screen-level composable in order to access its scope.
 However it doesn't matter where in the component hierarchy the composable is added.
 The effect is always rendered fullscreen.

 ```kotlin